damp-canary/yuzu-emu/README.md

 For a full list of games yuzu supports, please visit our [Compatibility page](https://yuzu-emu.org/game/).

-Check out our [website](https://yuzu-emu.org/) for the latest news on exciting features, monthly progress reports, and more!
+Check out creators [website](https://yuzu-emu.org/) for the latest news on exciting features, monthly progress reports, and more!

 ## Development

-Most of the development happens on GitHub.
-It's also where [our central repository](https://github.com/yuzu-emu/yuzu) is hosted.
-For development discussion, please join us on [Discord](https://discord.com/invite/u77vRWY).

-If you want to contribute, please take a look at the [Contributor's Guide](https://github.com/yuzu-emu/yuzu/wiki/Contributing) and [Developer Information](https://github.com/yuzu-emu/yuzu/wiki/Developer-Information).
-You can also contact any of the developers on Discord in order to know about the current state of the emulator.

-If you want to contribute to the user interface translation project, please check out the [yuzu project on transifex](https://www.transifex.com/yuzu-emulator/yuzu).
-We centralize translation work there, and periodically upstream translations.
+Stopped thanks to Nitendo assholes.

 ## Building